glowkeeper/IntroToBuilding3DGamesInUnity/docs/addingInputControls.md

 `GetComponent<Renderer>().material.color = Color.blue;`

 Save the script and play.
-This line assigns the colour blue to the _GameObject material_ to which the script is attached.
+This line assigns the colour blue to material of the _GameObject_ to which the script is attached.
 So your ball should turn blue.

-Now you need to make the ball actually jump.
-In the [Unity 1 - Player control](https://learn.unity.com/project/unit-1-driving-simulation?missionId=5f71fe63edbc2a00200e9de0&pathwayId=5f7e17e1edbc2a5ec21a20af&contentId=5f7229b2edbc2a001f834db7) tutorial, a `transform.Translate` and `transform.Rotate` were used to move the _GameObject_.
-This is straightforward, but not always ideal - instead, you should use _forces_ so that you deploy the Unity physics engine.
-In Unity, you apply forces to a _RigidBody_.
-We already have a _RigidBody_ added to our ball, so let's add a reference to that in the script.
-Add the following line after the opening `{` for the myBall class:
+Now make the ball actually jump.
+You can use `transform.Translate` and `transform.Rotate` to move _GameObjects_, but in this instance, it is better to employ the Unity physics engine because we're using _forces_.
+In Unity, you apply forces to a _RigidBody_, which has already been added to the ball.
+So, the general idea of the script is to add a reference to that `Rigidbody` and then apply a force to that.
+Add the following line after the opening `{` of the myBall class:

 `private Rigidbody rb;`

-Now you need to assign the _Rigidbody_ component to the `rb` variable.
-In the `Start()` method add the following:
+Now assign the _Rigidbody_ component to the `rb` variable in the `Start()` method:

 `rb = GetComponent<Rigidbody>();`

-`rb` is now associated with the _RigidBody_ of the ball _GameObject_.
-You can now apply a force to it to get it to move.
-Add the following code to your OnJump() method:
+`rb` is now associated with the _RigidBody_ of the ball _GameObject_ and a force can be applied to it to get it to move.
+Add the following code to the `OnJump()` method:

 `rb.AddForce(0.0f, 300.0f, 0.0f);`